 Having spent the first 15 yrs of my product design career at NCR, I was worked closely with their design team on that particular project.
 As I recall, the end product was an accounting machine as opposed to a computer terminal.

-Meryl previously sent me his single sample switch of this type:
+Meryl previously provided his single sample switch of this type:

 A similar keyboard using the same keycaps, and with complicated-looking reed switches is also advertised on eBay.
 John Culver of The CPU Shack reports that the 73* codes are the production dates, so this keyboard would have been made somewhere around the time that DC-50 was introduced.

 Similar keycaps can be found on the NCR Class 18-22 desktop calculator, although that is made in Japan and the keycap step profile is less prominent.

 Switchcraft 315900 is an adaptation of DC-50 with a non-keyboard button mounting.
 These are marked “ITT SCHADOW” and were thus made in 1979 or later following ITT’s acquisition of Datanetics.
 These switches have a higher operating force than the keyboard switches and are double pole.

 Meryl Miller provided two separate DC-50 brochures.
 These have been donated to the National Museum of American History Library who provided higher quality scans.